intel/neural-compressor/docs/source/migration.md

 **Distillation with Intel Neural Compressor 2.X**

 The new distillation API also introduce `compression manager` to conduct the training process.
 We continuously use the hooks in `compression manager` to activate the distillation process.
-We replace the `conf.yaml` with `DistillationConfig` API and clean the uncessary parameters (Note: the corresponding names of the parameters in 1.X yaml file are attched in the comment.).
-The dataloader is directly inputed via `train_fun`.
+We replace the `conf.yaml` with `DistillationConfig` API and clean the unnecessary parameters (Note: the corresponding names of the parameters in 1.X yaml file are attached in the comment.).
+The dataloader is directly inputted via `train_fun`.
 The updated code is shown as follows,

 ```python
 from neural_compressor.config import DistillationConfig